ucsb-cs24-f24/cs24-f24/_lab/lab03.md

   list->info = 10;
   list->next = new Node;
   list->next->info = 20;
-  list->next->next = 0;
+  list->next->next = nullptr;

   delete list->next; // Why we free list->next firstly?
   delete list;
-  list = 0; // Can we put this line before delete line?
+  list = nullptr; // Can we put this line before delete line?
 }
 ```

 ## Step 3: Learn how to encapsulate list nodes

 Now that you have a feel for list nodes, you should know that such structures are not usually manipulated directly by application programs - not in C++ anyway (although it is common in C programming).
-Instead, applications normally use objects of a List class, and the class itself is the only part of the program that accesses list nodes.
+Instead, applications normally use objects of a `List` class, and the class itself is the only part of the program that accesses list nodes.

-In the rest of this lab, you will help build such a list class.
+In the rest of this lab, you will build such a list class.
 The class definition is stored in `intlist.h` - please study it to know its parts:

 The public declarations show what a client program can do with an `IntList` object.
-Notice, however, that the list node structure definition is in the private area.
+Notice, however, that the list node structure definition is in the `private` area.
 Clients can't directly use or even refer to such nodes, but all that clients should care about are the values stored in these nodes anyway!
-Also, notice that every list object will have one node pointer that points to the first node in the list or at 0 if the list is empty.
+Also, notice that every list object will have one node pointer that points to the first node in the list or at `nullptr` if the list is empty.
 Now, look at `intlist.cpp`.
 The functions that you need to implement are marked in that file.
 Some of the methods of the class are implemented at the bottom of the file - do not change what is done.

 An application file would create `IntList` objects and use them to solve problems.
 For this lab, we have two application files, both of which are testing programs - `testlist.cpp` and `testrest.cpp`.
 First, look `testlist.cpp`.
 Two `IntList` objects are created; then, numbers read from the command line are appended to one of the lists; and finally, the methods are tested for each list.

-You can use the provided `Makefile` to help you complile the program.
+You can use the provided `Makefile` to help you compile the program.

 ## Step 4: Implement linked list functions

 You should be able to run the program now (assuming you compiled it in Step 3) - it requires you to enter a starter list of integers on the command line, which means the program will throw an error if we don't provide the list of input integers when running the program:

 ```
--bash-4.2$ ./testlist
+$ ./testlist
 error: need at least one int arg on command line
 usage: ./testlist int [int ...]
 ```

 This time, we'll run it properly.
-The `contains` method is used to checke for three values that ought to be in the list, plus one value that should not appear in the list.
+The `contains` method is used to check for three values that ought to be in the list, plus one value that should not appear in the list.
 Here is a sample run with initial values of 5, 7, 9 and 11:

 ```
-./testlist 5 7 9 11
+$ ./testlist 5 7 9 11
 List 1:
    [5 7 9 11]
    count: 4